Hyderabad Metro: Finances

 In Hyderabad Metro, 40 per cent of the retail space was sold even before the metro stations were built to generate non-fare revenue.
-L&TMRHL built real- estate projects like Next Galleria malls in Panjagutta, Irrum Manzil, Hitech City and Musarambagh with skywalks, for generating non-fare revenues under Transit-oriented development (TOD).
+L&TMRHL built real- estate projects like Next Galleria malls in Panjagutta, Irrum Manzil, Hitech City and Musarambagh with skywalks, for generating non-fare revenues under transit-oriented development.
 In 2019, Hyderabad Metro started a semi-naming policy of metro stations, awarded through an open e-tendering process, to generate non-fare revenues.

 Depots

-Hyderabad Metro currently has 2 operational depots.
-Miyapur and Uppal depot land is 100 acres each.
-The proposed Falaknuma depot will be constructed in 17 acres.
+Hyderabad Metro currently has two operational depots.
+Miyapur and Uppal's depot land are 100 acres each.
+The proposed Falaknuma depot will be constructed on 17 acres.